MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

   </tr>
 </table>

 ## Publish in XDP

 Generally speaking, publishing an XDK+UWP game follows the same process as separately publishing an XDK title in XDP and your UWP in Partner Center.
-As such the below focuses on unique process or considerations to make for cross-play games.
+As such, the below focuses on unique process or considerations to make for cross-play games.

-### Dev Sandbox Publishing
+## Dev Sandbox Publishing

 ### No Dev Sandbox Catalog Equivalent for Microsoft Store

 While XDP allows you to publish your catalog & binary to the dev sandbox version of the Xbox One catalog, the Microsoft Store catalog has no sandbox support.
 As such, testing your UWP in a dev sandbox requires you to sideload that UWP and play it directly.
 This doesn’t impact Xbox Live testing, but may alter your standard testing processes.

 <table>
   <tr>